eoscanada/eos-bios/README.md

   url: https://example.com
 ```

-This repo holds a tentative BIOS program, that strives to streamline
+The current repository drafts a tentative BIOS program, that strives
-and automate the process of kickstarting a new EOS network.
+to streamline and automate the process of kickstarting a new EOS
+network.

 It can be installed by downloading Go from https://golang.org/dl and running: